 The Workflow

 Choose the content format.
 The template defines structure, sections, and what inputs you need to provide.
-13 templates available.Step 2 · Select a style profile
+Available templates are filtered to those compatible with your selected vertical.Step 3 · Select a style profile

 Choose how the content should be written.
 The style profile controls tone, voice, depth, pacing, and formality.
-65+ profiles available.Step 3 · Configure verticals (optional)
+Available profiles are filtered and ranked by compatibility with your vertical and template.Step 4 · Add your inputs

 Fill in the required fields: topic, audience, objective, key points, constraints, supporting context.
 Specificity here directly improves output quality.Step 5 · Generate